NeoktaLabs/ppopgi-project/docs/06-security-model.md

 ## Surplus recovery (safety accounting)

-To recover accidental transfers:
+To recover accidental transfers and dust:

-- USDC above on-chain reserved liabilities may be swept
+- USDC held above on-chain reserved liabilities may be swept
-- native token above tracked refundable balances may be swept
+- native token held above tracked refundable balances may be swept

-This recovery mechanism cannot affect legitimate user funds
-and is constrained by explicit on-chain accounting.
+These operations are constrained by explicit accounting variables and enforced by invariants ensuring that:

+- user claimable balances are never reduced
+- solvency is preserved at all times

+Surplus recovery exists to prevent permanent fund lock-up, not to extract value from users.

+---

+## Testing & invariant enforcement

+Security properties are reinforced through extensive testing:

+- comprehensive unit tests for all user-visible flows
+- fuzz testing across adversarial call sequences
+- invariant testing using Foundry to enforce global safety properties

+Key enforced invariants include:
+- contract solvency (`balance ≥ reserved liabilities`)
+- correctness of state transitions
+- immutability of raffle parameters
+- single-use randomness requests
+- protection of user claimable balances

+While testing does not replace a formal audit, it significantly reduces the risk of logic, accounting, and state-machine errors.

 ---